Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Metric theories linearized waves

 while the polarization modes give

 and $\Kv_a = 0$.
-In addition to the contribution from $\tilde{h}^\mathrm{TT}_{IJ}$, which certainly is the same as that of GR, one observes that $\varphi$ contributes to the expansion, and to the longitudinal and transverse scalar modes.
+In addition to the contribution from $\tilde{h}^\mathrm{TT}_{IJ}$, which certainly is the same as that of GR, one observes that $\varphi$ contributes to the expansion, and to the longitudinal and transverse scalar modes (cf. table~\ref{tab:perturbation-fields_contributions}).